Driving and rest times for bus drivers

 Why are driving and rest times important?

 Rest and driving times for bus drivers are an important aspect of the day-to-day work of this professional group.
 They not only serve the safety of passengers, but also the well-being and performance of the drivers themselves.
-In previous Buswelt articles, we have already taken a closer look at becoming a bus driver and the current bus driver salary.
-In this guide, we take a closer look at the importance of driving times and rest periods and give you valuable tips on how to make the most of these times.
+In previous Buswelt articles, we have already taken a closer look at the becoming a bus driver and the current bus driver salary in more detail.
+In this guide, we take a closer look at the importance of driving and rest times and give you valuable tips on how you can make the most of these times.
 We also provide information on the exceptions that exist in the law and the consequences of non-compliance with driving and rest times for bus drivers.

 Driving and rest periods serve the safety of passengers.
 Sufficient breaks and rest periods allow drivers to recover and get back behind the wheel again.
 Fatigue and overwork can be avoided, which has a positive effect on drivers' concentration and alertness.
 This significantly reduces the risk of accidents, as sleep deprivation is a serious problem among professional drivers.